 Cherry tomatoes sauce:

 Cherry tomatoes are great for a quick and tasty tomato sauce.
 I like to use a variety of colors and shapes, both for their flavor and for nutritious reasons.
 Since they have finer skins than regular tomatoes, it’s best to process them whole, which will add a more interesting texture, and fiber, to the sauce.

 * As tasty as the sauce is, try not to spread too much of it on the dough, so that your pizza will not end up soggy.

 Makes: 2 cups.
 Prep time: 10 minutes.
 Cooking time: 10 minutes

 In a medium size wide pot, mix 2 Tbs olive oil, 2 garlic cloves, coarsely chopped and 1 sprig rosemary.
 Cook on medium-low heat until the garlic turns white.
 Add 1 lbs (450 grams) assorted cherry tomatoes, quartered, 1 tsp salt, ½ tsp freshly ground black pepper and pinch of sugar.
 Mix and bring to a boil on medium-high heat.
 Lower the heat to medium and cook for about 10 minutes, until the tomatoes are very soft.
-Take the rosemary sprig out, but leave a few needles in.
+Remove the rosemary sprig, but leave a few needles in.
 Blend in a food processor to a thick sauce.
 Adjust seasoning if needed.